 I can’t say for sure why I feel totally detached from my ‘British-ness.’
 Perhaps it’s because, legally, I am a woman of two countries.
 I have dual citizenship to the UK and Australia, though I have only ever lived in Britain.
 I do have numerous close family members living in Australia and am so fortunate to have visited many times, as well as having travelled the world generally.
 Of course, I know many, many people who also don’t feel much attachment to their British identity without being dual citizens or regularly jetting off around the world.
 But for me, these factors may well have contributed to feeling like my being British was just a small piece of the puzzle.

 It would be remiss of me to discuss national identity without addressing the obvious privilege it takes to be able to broadly disregard your citizenship.
 Being legally British affords me a host of important social protections, a strong currency and the right to live and work in a country that is, so far in my lifetime, devoid of major conflict and offers a globally strong social safety net.
-If my British citizenship was revoked and I was given a passport to country full of war, poverty and lacking in good education or healthcare, I’d probably become a lot more invested in matters of citizenship.
+If my British citizenship was revoked and I was given a passport to country full of war, poverty and lacking in good education or healthcare, I’d probably become a lot more invested in matters of nationality.

 The reason that I am afforded the privilege of not caring too much about my national identity is luck.
 I was born in the UK to British parents and am therefore entitled to spend my life eligible for all the services, support and opportunities being a citizen of a developed nation offers.
 I didn’t earn that.
 It was given to me by the luck of my birth.
 I am no more intrinsically entitled to the privileges of being a member of a wealthy nation than anyone else.